akhikhl/wuff-sandbox/README.md

 This repo is a sandbox for testing incubating features of [Wuff project](https://github.com/akhikhl/wuff).

+All projects represented here use snapshot version of Wuff from local maven repository or from jfrog repository.

 Currently all projects in the sandbox are demonstrating one new feature of Wuff: Eclipse Feature and Repository generation.

-All projects represented here use snapshot version of Wuff from local maven repository or from jfrog repository.
+Please note that this feature is in it's infancy.
+Many things could be (and will be) done better, simpler or differently in a future.

+Your critique, comments and test results are very much welcome.

 ## Usage